 Dalian, the First City Released Detailed Requirement for Centralized Drug Procurement

-At the beginning of 2019, the government pilot program, which is named as “4+7 cities” quantity purchases, has been implemented and became one of the most concerned issues in the pharmaceuticals industry in China.
-Under this new government program designed to glean lower drug prices, drug manufacturers have been invited since December to bid for contracts to supply 31 drugs to public medical institutions in the eleven cities.
+A government pilot program, named as “4+7 cities” quantity purchases, has been implemented and became one of the most concerning issues in the pharmaceuticals industry in China.
+Under this new government program designed to garner lower drug prices, drug manufacturers were invited to bid contracts to supply 31 drugs to public medical institutions in the eleven cities.
 As a result, 25 drugs and related pharmaceutical manufacturers have been selected to supply drugs to 11 major Chinese cities from the Joint Procurement Office (JPO).

-Dalian, as one of the eleven cities, has first released the detailed requirement about the implementation of procurement these days, which covers the further arrangement of the work on the key issues in procurement, including the permission of the drugs to enter the hospital, health insurance payment, drug payment settlement, and clinical use.
+Dalian, as one of the eleven cities, is the first to release detailed requirements for implementation of related pharmaceutical procurement, including permission for the drugs to enter hospitals, health insurance payment, drug payment settlement, and clinical use.